tom-wolfe/brewdown/src/example/example.md

  * Wooden beams. and stair supports cross the tower interior and show vestiges of where the floor used to be.
  * Chest.
 Broken open on the tower floor.

-"""description
-# Description
+> # Description
-You enter into a large round room.
+> You enter into a large round room.
 Four pillars, arranged in a square in the center mark the foundations.
 Stone walls tower above you, fading into darkness, punctuated by wooden joists that mark where floors once were and lined by a stone staircase that spirals up, clockwise, around the interior.
-"""

 * **Dragon.** A young green dragon named **Vurkahsuul** has moved into the tower.
  * Flies away if taken down to half health.